 Skyline is a Canadian investment company listed on the Tel-Aviv Stock Exchange under the symbol SKLN and is a reporting issuer in Canada.
 The Company owns hotels and resorts in Canada and the United States ("US").
-Currently, the Company has 18 income producing assets, with 3,279 rooms and 85,238 square feet of commercial space (collectively, the "Properties").
-The Company also has a strategic development business that develops excess real estate surrounding its resorts to further enhance cash flow and the value of its assets.
+As at September 30, 2021, the Company had 18 income producing assets, with 3,261 rooms and 85,238 square feet of commercial space (collectively, the "Properties").
+The Company also has a strategic development business that develops excess real estate to further enhance cash flow and the value of its assets.
 The Company is regularly engaged in discussions with respect to possible acquisitions or dispositions of new properties or portfolios.